Maneka shares video of dog being run over; man booked in Kapurthala | Politics

 Maneka shares video of dog being run over; man booked in Kapurthala

-BJP MP Maneka Gandhi on Tuesday shared a video on social media in which a man can purportedly be seen killing a dog by running his car over the animal, following which he was booked in Kapurthala.
+BJP MP Maneka Gandhi on Tuesday shared a video on social media in which a man can purportedly be seen running his car over a dog, following which he was booked in Kapurthala.
 In her tweet, Gandhi said, "He is a breeder and seller of dogs for dog fights.
 This is what he does to dogs when they are no longer useful.
 This dog died after 30 minutes of being in excruciating pain."
 The accused, identified as Gurjinder Singh, has been booked under relevant sections of the Prevention of Cruelty to Animals Act and the Indian Penal Code (IPC) on the complaint of a representative of the People for Animals, police said.

 Singh, a resident of Dandupur in Kapurthala, is absconding, they said.
 "We have registered a case in this regard," Kapurthala Senior Superintendent of Police (SSP) Jaspreet Singh Sidhu told PTI over phone.